-Retain heat, wick away moisture, and keep the rain, snow and wind out.
+Do you wish to retain heat, wick away moisture, and keep the rain, snow and wind out?
 The layering principle is a brilliant way to weatherproof your child!
-They will be warm enough on the chilliest winter day and cool enough on a mild spring day, when they can easily unzip or remove a layer.
-And they will always be wearing breathable clothing perfect for fun activities in any kind of weather.
+They will be warm enough on the chilliest of winter days and cool enough on a mild spring day, when they can easily unzip or remove a layer, and they will always be wearing breathable clothing perfect for fun activities in any kind of weather.

 The layering principle consists of three layers:

 1. The inner layer that keeps the body warm and dry.

 2. The middle layer that insulates warmth under the outer layer.

 3. The outer layer that also keeps the warmth in and the weather out.

 The inner layer keeps your child warm and dry.
 Active children get warm and perspire.
 They need a thin layer of clothing next to their body that will keep them warm yet has good breathability.
 Good breathability means that the material releases excess heat and moisture.
 Your child stays warm and dry, even when they’re perspiring.

 Which material should I choose for Layer 1?

 We recommend wool and polyester.
 Wool is a natural material that’s perfect for Layer 1.
 Even if wool gets wet, it will still keep you warm.
 Polyester is a cheaper alternative to wool.
 Cotton is most comfortable against the skin in mild weather and when your child is only moderately active.
 But if your child perspires a lot, the cotton will absorb moisture and they will get wet and cold, as cotton lacks the ability to wick away moisture.

 Here you'll find all our wool and thermal layers.